 NIMBY, an acronym that stands for Not In My Back Yard, is used to characterize the opposition of residents to a proposed development plan in their area.
 NIMBY describes the phenomenon in which communities will adamantly resist a development plan near their area regardless of whether positive or negative externalities are generated.

-NIMBY is used to describe communities that act in their own interests and oppose nearby developments that they would otherwise support and benefit from if developments did not take place near their area.
+NIMBY is used to describe communities that act in their own interests and oppose nearby developments that they would otherwise support and benefit from if the developments did not take place near their area.

-The concept of NIMBY explains (1) the phenomenon of low public acceptance to new developments, and (2) the reason behind strong opposition to new developments from those who live in close proximity to the proposed location.
+The concept of NIMBY explains (1) the phenomenon of low public acceptance of new developments, and (2) the reason behind strong opposition to new developments from those who live in close proximity to the proposed location.